openstack-archive/fuel-docs/pages/user-guide/cli.rst

   fuel --env-id 1 node list

-Assign some nodes to environemnt with with specific roles
+Assign some nodes to environment with with specific roles

 ::